Frequently Asked Questions

 - Use the Spanish options on your favorite DVD The next time you watch, turn on the Spanish subtitles, the Spanish audio track, or both.

-- Rent a Spanish language DVD And turn on the English subtitles.
+- Watch a native Spanish movie And turn on the English subtitles.
 There are many great Hispanic directors.

 Whatever you decide to do, focus on building up your vocabulary.
 Yes, grammar is important, but correctly conjugating verbs won't get you very far if you don't know any other words to add to the sentence.